 If your reception area is being used as a waiting room or meeting space for staff, the furniture choice will play a big role in the comfort and aesthetic.
 Furniture not only needs to be comfortable and placed logically but will also need to be in line with any ergonomics and health and safety regulations.

-Office design and refurbishments
+Office reception design and refurbishments

-If you want to transform your office into a creative space or add a reception area to an existing building, get in touch with the ACI team and we’ll work to design, plan and install your new space.
+If you want to transform your office reception into a creative space or add a reception area to an existing building, get in touch with the ACI team and we’ll work to design, plan and install your new space.

-Our office design and refurbishment service covers the whole of the UK, focusing on offices and commercial spaces including education, retail, industrial and showrooms.
+Our office reception design and refurbishment service covers the whole of the UK, focusing on offices and commercial spaces including education, retail, industrial and showrooms.

 To enquire about our services, get in touch with a member of our team on 0115 939 7572 and we can advise you on the next steps.